qrst07/cloudmc-standard-kb/en/gcp-compute-service/gcp-working-with-instances.md

 ### Connect via Remote Desktop (for Microsoft Windows-based instances)

-Use this command to configure RDP access to the instance.
+Use this command to configure Remote Desktop (RDP) access to the instance.

 1. From the **Compute** tab, click the **Action** menu to the right of the instance, and select *Set password*.
 This operation can only be performed on an instance in the **running** state.
 1. The *Set password* dialogue box will appear.
 Enter your username, and click *Submit*.
    **Note:**  Setting the password for an account that already exists can cause loss of the account's encrypted data.
-1. Momentarily, a dialogue box will appear.
-It will display the IP address of the instance, and the credentials to log in.
+1. Momentarily, a notification will appear, displaying the IP address of the instance, and the credentials to log in.
-1. Configure your Remote Desktop client with these parameters to connect to the instance.
+1. Configure your Remote Desktop client with these parameters.
+You can now connect to the instance.